data-matt/simple-task-queue/task-queue-simplification.md

 ## Quickstart

 Want to implement this task queue pattern in your own project?
-We've a TypeScript starter repository that you can use as a foundation: [simple-task-queue](https://github.com/gentrace/simple-task-queue).
+We have a TypeScript starter repository that you can use as a foundation: [simple-task-queue](https://github.com/gentrace/simple-task-queue).

 This repository includes: